twist-mods/eco-game-survey-mod/README.md

 # [Eco](https://www.play.eco/) (v9) - Survey Mod (v1.0.0)

+/!\ This project is still in development.
+The first version is not ready for production yet.

 This mod works within the chat of the game at the current state.

 It is open-source : do whatever you want with it.
 If you start to develop mods for Eco, it might give